 2. After the Flood, in the time of Noah, eating meat was permitted (Sanhedrin 59b).
 This change was for the physical and moral betterment of humanity.

 Rabbi Yosef Albo (c.
-1380-1444) explained that the original prohibition to eat meat led indirectly to the murder of humans.
+1380-1444) wrote that the original prohibition to eat meat led indirectly to the murder of humans.
 People concluded that “The fate of human beings is like that of the animals....
-All have the same spirit; humans have no advantage over animals” (Ecc.
+All have the same spirit; man has no superiority over the beast” (Ecc.
 3:19).
-God permitted the consumption of meat in order to highlight the difference between killing a human being and killing an animal (Sefer Ha-Ikarim 3:16).
+God permitted the consumption of meat to highlight the difference between killing a human being and killing an animal (Sefer Ha-Ikarim 3:16).

 Blurring the distinction between human and animal life impedes humanity’s moral and spiritual development.
 A sense of commonality with the animals begets legitimization for a lawless, uncontrolled lifestyle and animalistic conduct.

 3. With the Torah’s revelation at Sinai, a third stage commenced.
-The laws of kashrut provide steps that minimized the negative repercussions of consuming meat.
+The laws of kashrut provide steps to minimize the negative repercussions of consuming meat.

-The Torah prohibited predatory animals and birds of prey due to the concern that we may be influenced by their violent traits, by eating them and by frequent contact with them (the unavoidable result of raising them for food).
+The Torah prohibits predatory animals and birds of prey, due to the concern that we may be influenced by their violent traits, by eating them and frequent contact with them — the unavoidable result of raising them for food.
 And the laws of shehitah are meant to ensure that death will be swift and reduce the animal’s anguish.

 4. There will be a future era, Rav Kook wrote, when humanity will return to the lofty state of the Garden of Eden.
 Eating meat will be forbidden once again.
 This is the wonderful vision described by the prophets:

 “The cow will graze with the bear, their young will lie down together; and the lion will eat straw like cattle...
-They will neither harm nor destroy on all My holy mount.”
+They will neither harm nor destroy in all of My holy mount.”
 (Isaiah 11:6-9)

 Rabbi Yehudah’s response to the calf was wrong.
 The slaughterhouse is not the calf’s ultimate destiny.
-On the contrary, as the rabbi remarked to his maidservant thirteen years later, “God’s compassion extends to all of His creations” (Psalms 145:9).
+On the contrary, as the rabbi told his maidservant thirteen years later, “God’s compassion extends to all of His creations” (Psalms 145:9).